Sebastián Figueredo

-Sebastián María Figueredo Vilar del Valle (born 25 August 2001) is a Uruguayan professional footballer who plays as a right-back for side Leganés.
+Sebastián María Figueredo Vilar del Valle (born 25 August 2001) is a Uruguayan professional footballer who plays as a right-back for Georgian club Iberia 1999, on loan from Spanish side Leganés.

 Club career

 Montevideo Wanderers

 Born in Montevideo, Figueredo was a Montevideo Wanderers youth graduate.
 He made was promoted to first team for the 2022 season, and made his professional – and Primera División – debut on 2 April of that year, starting in a 0–0 away draw against Danubio.

 Figueredo scored his first professional goal on 1 July 2023, netting the fourth in a 4–0 home routing of River Plate Montevideo.
 In May of the following year, he broke his fifth metatarsus and was sidelined for nearly four months, but was unable to regain his starting spot upon returning.

 Leganés

 On 14 July 2025, Figueredo signed a three-year contract with Segunda División side Leganés.
+On 2 August of the following year, he was loaned to Georgian side Iberia 1999 for one year.

 International career

 In September 2023, Figueredo was called up to the Uruguay national under-23 team for the 2023 Pan American Games.
 He played in all four matches during the tournament as his side finished fifth.